 Whether you’re a seasoned investor or just getting your feet wet, there’s a good chance that you’ve heard of an annuity.
 This financial product doles out regular payments for a set amount of time to purchasers who invest a lump sum upfront.
 However, there are many different types of annuities.
 A single premium immediate annuity (SPIA), takes your funds and turns them into guaranteed payments.
-Usually purchasers of these annuities do so to receive guaranteed payments for life, insuring them against outliving their money.
-Read on to learn more about SPIAs, including their pros and cons, before deciding if it’s the right one for you and your financial situation.
+Usually, purchasers of these annuities do so to receive guaranteed payments for life, insuring them against outliving their money.
+If you’re interested in considering SPIAs for your situation then you may want to work with a financial advisor.

 Single Premium Immediate Annuities: The Basics